“What an old man sees sitting down, a young man cannot see standing up.”

 The way you position your brand can have a positive or negative impact on your business’s success.

-When Paul Rand designed the current IBM logo in 1972, he understood the importance of a distinctive logo in the company’s success.
-He observed that a unique brand is the primary way of differentiating one product from another.
+In fact, all the way back in 1886 when Frank M. Robinson designed the Coca-Cola logo, he understood the importance of a distinctive logo in the company’s success.
+He even went as far as saying how well the “two Cs” would do in advertising.
+Robinson observed that a unique brand with a memorable logo is the primary way of differentiating one product from another.

 If your brand name is forgettable, you’ll lose.
 If you want to influence people’s choices, they need to remember you.